nsain25/Face-Swap-with-Diffusion/README.md

 # Challenges faced
 - Incorrect positioning of the intended image that was to be replaced with
-- personal greivence- had little knowledge about Diffusion or any other model related to Face swapping ( had to resort myself to use chatgpt for code clarification)
+- personal grievance- had little knowledge about Diffusion or any other model related to Face swapping ( had to resort to use ChatGPT for code clarification)

+# Future Works
+- Attempt to attain the correct positioning so as to achieve the face swap.